kernelguardian/whatsappcrawler/README.md

 # Webwhatsapp crawler

-Uses selenium, a web automation framework to do all the heavy lifting
+Uses [Selenium](https://pypi.org/project/selenium/), a web automation framework to do all the heavy lifting

 ## Installation

 ```bash
 pip install selenium
 ```

 ## Contributing